The Knight of Sainte-Hermine: Plot

 The swashbuckling historical novel takes place after the events of the French Revolution and during the subsequent rise of the Napoleonic Empire.
 The protagonist is a French aristocrat who is torn between the old and new ways, and seeks vengeance for two brothers killed during the course of the preceding novels.
-Dumas imagines his main character killing the British admiral Horatio Nelson after his victory during the Battle of Trafalgar against the French and Spanish navies.
-Historically, Nelson was killed by an unknown sniper.
+Dumas depicts his protagonist killing British Vice-admiral Horatio Nelson during the Battle of Trafalgar against the French and Spanish navies.
+Historically, Nelson was killed by indiscriminate French gunfire.
 Another historical character to appear in the story is Fra Diavolo.